 How many request for analysis forms do I need?

-A separate form is required for each sample collection point, address or different collection date/time.
-If you are submitting multiple samples indicate a unique identifier on the sample bottle label so we are able to match the Request for Water Analysis form with the corresponding sample bottle (i.e. well number, address, sampling point etc.).
+A separate form is required for each sample collection point, collection address, or different collection date and time.
+If you are submitting multiple samples indicate a unique identifier on the sample bottle label so the laboratory is able to match the Request for Water Analysis form with the corresponding sample bottle (i.e. well number, address, sampling point, etc.).

 -